Garda

 — Digamma armchair, Gavina 1950

-Gardella studied the proportions of his own handle by starting with a cylindrical element.
+Gardella studies the proportions of his handle starting from a cylindrical element.

 — Anti-tuberculosis dispensary, Alessandria 1934-1938